Telephone Triage

 In this case, the nurse should have performed a thorough assessment and directed the mother to bring her infant to the nearest ED.

-Researchers have consistently pointed out the need to collect essential information related to the problem and patient histories.
+Researchers (Graversen et al., 2022; Gustafsson & Eriksson, 2021) have consistently pointed out the need to collect essential information related to the problem and patient histories.
 The mnemonic SCHOLAR lists key questions to elicit data on the problem history, and the mnemonic RAMP lists key information about the patient history.
-While other well-known nursing mnemonics, such as PQRST or SOAP, may work well for face-to-face assessment, more detail is needed in telephone triage interactions.

 (Wheeler, 2009, 2013, 2017a) | ||